$AdS_{5}$ black hole at N=2 supergravity: . Imaginary part of the retarded Green's function

-There are many different ways to obtain the quasi-normal modes of the scalar field in the black holes.
-One of them is the power series method [47] which is suitable for asymptotically AdS space-time.
-In that case we begin with the Schr\"{o}dinger like equation (18).
-One can introduce new function such as $\psi=\varphi e^{-i\omega r_{\ast}}$ and put in the equation (18), then one can obtain,
+where $\psi_{1}$ and $\psi_{2}$ are given by Eq.
+(22) at $z\rightarrow z_{h}$ limit.
+Then, one can find the value of Eq.
+(31) numerically.
+In that case we draw zero-momentum case of imaginary part of retarded Green's function (spectral functions) in terms of temperature for various values of frequency as shown in Fig. 2.\\ There are different ways to obtain the quasi-normal modes in black holes, such as power series method [48] which is suitable for asymptotic AdS space-time.
+In this case we begin with the Schr\"{o}dinger like equation given by Eq.
+(18).
+We introduce new function $\psi=\varphi e^{-i\omega r_{\ast}}$ and use Eq.
+(18) to obtain,